Indre-V/teacup-tales-bookshop/README.md

 - Referral Program
 Implement a referral program that rewards users for referring new customers.
 Offer discounts or points for successful referrals that lead to purchases.

-- Content Discovery
-- **Advanced Search Filters:** Improve search functionality with filters for categories, tags, popularity, and date ranges.
-- **Recommendations:** Develop a recommendation engine that suggests insights based on user interests and past interactions.

-- Accessibility and Inclusivity
-- **Multi-language Support:** Offer the platform in multiple languages to cater to a global audience.
-- **Accessibility Enhancements:** Further improve accessibility features, such as screen reader compatibility, keyboard navigation, and customizable font sizes.

 [Back to top](#contents)